 You can limit who can send you snaps to 'My Friends' only.

 Screen capture is possible

-The Snapchat app doesn’t allow users to save photos, but smartphone operating systems do allow users to capture what's on the phone's screen (in a kind of photo called a 'screen capture').
+The Snapchat app doesn’t allow users to save photos, but smartphone operating systems do allow users to capture what's on the phone's screen, in a kind of photo called a screen grab or capture.
 It’s also possible to take a picture of the screen with another camera or camera phone.
 A computer forensics expert with special skills and tools could also 'undelete' Snapchat images after they've 'disappeared,' but this requires physical access to the phone (it can’t be done remotely) and, for now at least, it’s an expensive and time-consuming process.
 So it never hurts to remind young people never to snap photos that are illegal, could get them in trouble now or in the future, or would be embarrassing if seen by people like grandparents, future partners or university admissions officers.

 Don't screen-capture without permission.
 This is basic good manners – to record someone on the phone or capture an embarrassing moment without permission has always been considered rude, and the same is true in Snapchat.
 If someone shared a photo of you asleep in a car with your mouth hanging open, you'd probably be annoyed.

 Snapchat lets you know when your message has been opened and – usually – if it has been captured and saved by the recipient.
 It's 'usually' because it doesn’t work 100% of the time and there are workarounds, including some 'hacks' and the ability to take a picture of the screen with a camera, including a friend’s cell phone camera.

 Make sure you have a strong, unique password and remind your child not to share their passwords with anyone, even their best friends.
 If someone has their password, it’s possible for them to impersonate and embarrass them.

 Keeping it real